 What we do

 This work will explore different strategies to convene groups around the question of climate change and transition to low carbon living.
-We are exploring a range of activities – from arts based interventions to informal networking, to more organized systems for democratic dialogue – to better understand how communities can come together to invent new ways of living.
+We are exploring a range of activities – from arts based interventions to informal networking, to more organised systems for democratic dialogue – to better understand how communities can come together to invent new ways of living.
 (This forms part of Keri Facer’s tenure as Zennstrom Chair, 2018–2020)

 Role of the University